Multicolumn countercurrent solvent gradient purification

-Multicolumn Countercurrent Solvent Gradient Purification (MCSGP) is a form of chromatography that is used to separate or purify biomolecules from complex mixtures.
+Multicolumn countercurrent solvent gradient purification (MCSGP) is a form of chromatography that is used to separate or purify biomolecules from complex mixtures.
 It was developed at the Swiss Federal Institute of Technology Zürich by Aumann and Morbidelli.
 The process consists of two to six chromatographic columns which are connected to one another in such a way that as the mixture moves through the columns the compound is purified into several fractions.

 Overview

-The MCSGP process consists of several, at least two, chromatographic columns which are switched in position opposite to the flow direction (see process animation).
+The MCSGP process consists of several, at least two, chromatographic columns which are switched in position opposite to the flow direction.
 Most of the columns are equipped with a gradient pump to adjust the modifier concentration at the column inlet.
 Some columns are connected directly, so that non pure product streams are internally recycled.
 Other columns are short circuited, so that they operate in pure batch mode.
-The system is split into several sections, from which every section performs a tasks analog to the tasks of a batch purification.
+The system is split into several sections, from which every section performs a tasks analogous to the tasks of a batch purification.
 These tasks are loading the feed, running the gradient elution, recycling of weakly adsorbing site fractions, fractionation of the purified product, recycling of strongly adsorbing site fractions, cleaning the column from strongly adsorbing impurities, cleaning in place and re-equilibration of the column to start the next purification run.
 All of the tasks mentioned here are carried out at the same time in one unit.
 Recycling of non-pure side fractions is performed in countercurrent movement.